How Much to Charge for Lawn Mowing in 2026: A Pricing Guide for Solo Operators

 Raise Annually

 Once a year is the standard rhythm.
 January or the start of mowing season are both natural times.
 Your customers expect some increase.
 The ones who leave over a $3–$5 bump were probably price-shopping anyway.
+According to Jobber's 2026 data, 65% of home service business owners raised their prices in the past year, and 91% of fully booked businesses increased pricing.

 Aim for 5–10%